typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 2. appears nowhere in the result type,

 we should always, ideally, be able to write the function in an existential manner.
+(We will discuss why it’s only “ideally” in the next article.)

 You can demonstrate this to yourself by having the parameterized variant (e.g. `plengthT`) call the existential variant (e.g. `plengthE`), and, voilà, it compiles, so it must be right.

-This hints at what is usually, though not always, an advantage for type parameters: you have to ask for an existential, rather than silently getting one just because you forgot a refinement.
+This hints at what is usually, though not always, **an advantage for type parameters: you have to ask for an existential, rather than silently getting one just because you forgot a refinement**.
 We will discuss what happens when you forget one in a later post.

 Equivalence as a learning tool